Collecting Pokemon Cards? It’s Like 1999 All Over Again!

 The most cost-effective way of getting into Pokemon cards, is collecting single ungraded cards, and building binder sets.

 Anything to do with grading costs money.
-Whether it’s getting your cards graded at approx. £9 a card, or buying graded cards, you’ll be paying a premium for the score it gets.
+Whether it’s getting your cards graded, or buying graded cards, you’ll be paying a premium for the score it gets.

 Single cards, whether vintage or modern can be purchased off eBay at a relatively acceptable price point.